utkuboduroglu/dev-toolkit-docs/README.md

----
-title: Using `git`
+# Using `git`
----

 This is an introductory repository designed to help understand how the version control program git works and how it can help make collaborating and working on projects easier.

-For easier viewing, an [html version](https://htmlpreview.github.io/?https://github.com/utkuboduroglu/using-git-test/blob/master/README.html) of the README is also available.
+For easier viewing, an **[HTML version](https://htmlpreview.github.io/?https://github.com/utkuboduroglu/using-git-test/blob/master/README.html)** of the README is also available, which is the recommended version to view this tutorial.

-<h2 id="why-use-git">Why use `git`?<a href="#why-use-git"></a></h2>
+## Why use `git`?
-For any sort of project -- not necessarily just programming -- a version control program helps keep track of what changes were made to the project.
-Such programs eliminate the need to manually backup projects, and allows you to see previous versions of your project.
-Because of this, git is a really popular choice to maintain a project.
+For any sort of project -- not necessarily just programming -- a version control program helps keep track of changes made to said project.
+Such programs eliminate the need to manually create backups for the project, and allows you to see previous revisions of your files.
+Because of this, `git`, a version control program, is a really popular choice to maintain a project.

 ## How it works
 Very simply, git keeps track of your edits in a graph.
 You can check out nodes of this graph to view the previous edits on the project, or commit new nodes to add new changes.
-These graphs can then be synchronized to cloud services, like github or BitBucket.
+These graphs can then be synchronized to cloud services, like Github or BitBucket.

 ## How do I use `git`?
 We will go over the terminal version of git in this tutorial, although you can do everything mentioned here over in a GUI version of git as well.